LolloGH/Cities-Bucket-List/README.md

 Three stores are currently used by the project: a USER store to tore user authentication, a CITIES store to store city data and an ALERT store to handle notifications adn pop up alerts.

-## Description

-The app provides a sign up/sign screen that will be displayed when the user is not logged in.
-The signup form requests an email address, password and password confirmation from the user.
-After successful logging in, the user is shown the main app content, being it a list of cities already inserted, a countdow to the selected date to visit the city, if any and the distance to that city from the user's current location (using Geolocation).
-A Leaflet map is also used to present a map with some info to the user.
-The app fetches all cities from the logged-in user’s list stored in Supabase, displaying am image of the selected city (from Unsplash API) and most relevant info directly on a card.
-An expandable dropdown would show additional information (notes that the user has about that city).

 ## Technical Information

 * All of the CRUD actions are implemented (Create, Read, Update, Delete) for a city.